holgerl/hilvl/README.md

 #### Creating a service

-Since everything is a service.
-It is easy to make your own.
-The last statement of an action is the return value:
+Since everything is a service, it is easy to make your own.
+The last statement of an action is its return value:

 <!-- test-example7.hl -->
 ```javascript